spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 Strings
 ~~~~~~~

-When a string variable is longer than forty characters, you can double click it to see its value in a text editor to more easily modify it.
+When a string variable is longer than forty characters, you can double-click it to see its value in a text editor to modify it more easily.

 .. image:: /images/variable_explorer/variable-explorer-text-long.png
    :width: 500